Monday, May 11, 2026

 And this is precisely why so much hate has been enabled by their public demonstrations.
 They have accepted as fellow travellers fundamentalisms which are far more committed, uncompromising and ultimately serious than their own.

-Collaborations with contrasting forms of militancy of questionable compatibility have never worked out well in the longer term for progressive movements and is anyway deeply damaging to the coherence of their cause.
+Collaborations with contrasting forms of militancy of questionable compatibility have never worked out well in the longer term for progressive movements and are anyway deeply damaging to the coherence of their cause.

 And it goes without saying that the appropriation of Jewish voices, fringe or otherwise, in order to ziz zag around charges of (the oldest) chauvinistic prejudice, can not only be negligent as outlined above, it is also by nature unprincipled and probably further indicative of the very prejudice it is apparently seeking to camouflage.